AdesisNetlife/croak/README.md

 <img align="right" height="280" src="http://oi44.tinypic.com/f3azc7.jpg" style="float: right" />

-[Grunt][1] is an awesome automation tool largely adopted for [node.js][7], that reduces
+[Grunt][1] is an awesome build and automation tool largely adopted for [node.js][7], that reduces
 development time providing automation to do common tasks

-Croak is just a simple, but featured wrapper for Grunt that aims to help you to manage and orchestrate Grunt tasks configuration across large and distributed projects, helping you to avoid redundancy, saving time and reducing dramatically changes impact during your project life-cycle
+Croak is just a simple, but featured wrapper for Grunt that aims to help you to manage and orchestrate Grunt tasks configuration (aka Gruntfile) in large and distributed projects, helping you to avoid redundancy, saving time and reducing dramatically changes impact during your project life-cycle

-Croak arises from the need to create an specific solution to abstract all the automation configuration stuff and allowing you to delegate responsibilities in a proper way in your project and to developers, without losing the desired level of control
+Croak arises from the need to create an specific solution to abstract all the automation configuration stuff and allowing you to delegate responsibilities in a proper way in your project and to the developers, without losing the desired level of control and centralization

 ### Features

-- Centralizes your project build tasks configuration
+- Centralizes your project build and automation tasks configuration
 - Easily manage and orchestrates different configuration for multiple projects
-- Abstract and provides more more control of your project automation tasks
+- Abstract and provides more more control of your project build and automation tasks
 - Extends or overwrites Grunt global tasks configuration from local config
 - Provides the same Grunt API and CLI (things do not gonna change)
 - Customizes Grunt options run mode from the config file (future `.gruntrc`)